santiagoSSAA/nyt_api_integration/README.md

 1. **Unit tests** for critical functions.
 2. **Integration tests** to verify that the frontend and backend communicate properly.

+**Note:** Ensure the project is running before executing the tests.
 To run the tests, use the following command inside the FastAPI container (replace `repo-backend-1` with the actual container name if it differs on your setup):

 ```bash
 docker exec -it repo-backend-1 /bin/sh -c "PYTHONPATH=/app pytest"